furkan-kadioglu/airline_simulation/README.md

 that you simulate simultaneous events in this order:

-    (a) A passenger leaving a security counter.
+    1. A passenger leaving a security counter.
-    (b) A passenger leaving a luggage counter.
+    2. A passenger leaving a luggage counter.
-    (c) A passenger arriving at the terminal.
+    3. A passenger arriving at the terminal.